ndanilo8/RaceStrategySimRacing/README.md

 # RaceStrategySimRacing
-[Work in process] A python written script/software for a race strategy maker specially designed for sim racing but could be used in real life racing
+[Work in progress] A python written script/software for a race strategy maker specially designed for sim racing but could be used in real life racing

 still is still on its early stages..